-To deploy Browsium-ClientSetup.exe with a Catalyst license key, there are two simple steps:
+To deploy Browsium-ClientSetup.exe simply with a Catalyst license key, there are two simple steps:

-- 1) Retrieve a copy of Browsium-ClientSetup.exe from the Browsium Catalyst zip file you received from Browsium. - 2) Find your 28-character Catalyst license key provided to you by Browsium to include in your installation command line script as the value for CATALYST_PRODUCT_KEY.
+- 1) Retrieve a copy of Browsium-ClientSetup.exe from the Browsium Catalyst zip file you received from Browsium. - Ensure you have the location of your Browsium Client Management Server (BCMS) to ensure Catalyst clients properly authorize for use.
+If Catalyst clients are unable to connect to the BCMS, they will fail to operate after 30 days.